Sumanth-Simha/Static_Webpage/README.md

-The link  given beloe is of the static webpage hosted using a open source called as onrender: https://zelta-gamezone.onrender.com
+The link  given  is of the static webpage hosted using a open source called as onrender: https://zelta-gamezone.onrender.com